phiresky/masters-thesis/content/8_conclusion.md

 better than those with implicit communication, but they are often only applicable to environments with exactly two agents.
-For more agents, the performance of explicit communication architectures may be affected by the aggregation methods used and thus might be a use case for bayesian aggregation.
+For more agents, the performance of explicit communication architectures may be affected by the aggregation methods used and thus might be a use case for Bayesian aggregation.

 - recurrent architecture